-It seems that at last, in children's education, a place of relevance is being given to emotional, social and creative intelligence, alongside the other classic subjects that over generations, have shaped the school education programmes that most of us have grown up with.
+It seems that at last, early childhood education is giving a place of relevance to emotional, social and creative intelligence, alongside the other classic subjects that, over generations, have shaped the school curricula that most of us have grown up with.

 We adults today, as we have gone through life and its trials and tribulations, have realised that it was not all about accumulating knowledge, getting brilliant marks in different subjects and fattening our CVs with various courses and master's degrees.
 At the most critical moments, wether personally and professionally, we had little use for formulas, theorems, knowing the list of the Goths by heart...
 However, it would have been of great help to us to manage the situations we faced with more serenity, to recognise the emotions that arose, our own and those of others, and to have a basic kit of social skills and relational aptitudes, which could have been used without hesitation to minimise the tantrums and the leaks of precious energy, which undoubtedly could have been put to much better use in other aspects.